ajosedev/knowledge/notes/20220819043510-design-tokens-abstraction-layers.md

 However there's also a maintenance overhead.
 This may be overkill and slow down the system as it's being created.

-As always, find the balance.a
+As always, find the balance.

 [[20220822094537-themeable-design-systems]]